Birth Order Personality Traits: Can You Relate?

-Birth order can be explained as the order in which children are born into a family (first child, second child etc.).
+Birth order is defined as the order in which children are born into a family (first child, the second child, etc.).

-It has long been theorized that the birth order of children can lay the ground work for psychological development and other meaningful lifetime experiences.
+It has long been theorized that the birth orderof children lays the groundwork for psychological development and other meaningful life experiences.

-Adler who was a "middle" child himself believed that we are all born inferior and look for acceptance from our loved ones.
-He coined this theory as and believed that this theory of searching for superiority was one of the driving motivations of human beings. striving for superiority
+Adler who was the "middle" child, he believed that we are all born inferior and look for acceptance from our loved ones.
+He coined this theory Striving for Superiority and believed that this theory of searching for superiority was one of the driving motivations of human beings.

 The First Child

-However, first born children are less likely to be open to new things, ideas and people.
+However, first-born children are less likely to be open to new things, ideas, and people.
 They are prone to be perfectionists and are almost always people pleasers.
-They constantly seek approval from their loved ones and strive for excellence at every turn.
+They always seek approval from their loved ones and strive for excellence at every turn.

 - Bill & Hillary Clinton